 It may seem like we’re forging ahead to some, and to others, that we’ve gone full circle.
 From custom, handmade goods to customized machine-made goods, the future looks bright for manufacturing.
 Manufacturing ERP software is part of this bright future and provides data for all your business decisions.

-We’d like to invite you to check out our new videos showcasing manufacturing ERP software, such as Sage ERP X3 and other products, that will help you maximize the data from your business.
+We’d like to invite you to check out our new videos showcasing manufacturing ERP software, such as Sage EM (formerly known as Sage X3) and other products, that will help you maximize the data from your business.
 Learn more on our website.

 Learn more about customer-centric manufacturing software by reading Customer-Centric ERP: Integrated Systems for Satisfied Customers.